rcemper/mini-docker/README.md

 for coding productively with InterSystems ObjectScript.
 This template:
 * Runs InterSystems IRIS Community Edition in a docker container
-* besides ZPM it includes WEBTERMINAL and PASSWORDLESS package
+* besides ZPM it includes ITERM and PASSWORDLESS package
 * the namespace defaults to USER
 * any additional setting is provided by additional package related installation